 - 1 Remove propeller (refer to Propeller Replacement).
-Remove the water plug from the motor, and screw in the flushing attachment. - 2 Attach a water hose to the flushing attachment.
+Remove the water plug from the motor, and screw in the flushing attachment. - (2) Attach a water hose to the flushing attachment.
 Turn on the water and adjust the flow.
-(Be sure to seal the water strainer, located in the gear case, with tape.) - (3) Start the engine and run it at idle speed in neutral shift position. - (4) Check for a steady stream of water flowing out of the water pump indicator hole.
-Continue flushing the outboard for 3 to 5 minutes, carefully monitoring water supply at all times.
+(Be sure to seal the water strainer and sub water strainer, located in the gear case, with tape.) - (3) Insert a hose connected to a water tap into the flushing attachment and let the water running.